SeedTactics/fms-insight/docs/client-launch.md

 Insight listens on port 5000 and uses `http` so you can visit `http://<ip address or name of insigt server>:5000` from your browser.
-From the computer on which you installed FMS Insight server, you can open the FMS Insight client by visting [http://localhost:5000](http://localhost:5000).
+From the computer on which you installed FMS Insight server, you can open the FMS Insight client by visiting [http://localhost:5000](http://localhost:5000).
 We suggest that you bookmark this page or set it as the home page of the browser.
 If you have multiple cells, just create multiple bookmarks, one for each cell.